NBA-leading Suns win 5th straight, beating Thunder 113-101 - NewsBreak

 Deandre Ayton added 19 points — including an emphatic dunk in the final minute that earned a technical after he slapped the backboard — and 12 rebounds.
 Chris Paul had 16 points and seven assists.

-Johnson was the catalyst for another great night from the Suns' bench.
-He made all seven of his shots from the field while grabbing a season-high nine rebounds.
+Johnson was the catalyst for another great night from the Suns’ bench.
+He made all seven of his shots from the field.

-“He's been playing well for a while,” Suns coach Monty Williams said.
-“I've said this a number of times — we look at Cam as a starter.
-To bring a guy off the bench who can shoot like that, attack the basket and go to the other end and defend.
-He puts the work in and he's more than just a shooter.”

-The Suns improved to 26-5 for the season and have won 25 of their last 27.

 Shai Gilgeous Alexander had 29 points for the Thunder, who had their three-game winning streak snapped.
 The Thunder shot just 38.5% from the field and 26.8% from 3-point range.